What Private Label Gummies Really Cost

 6. Logistics (freight, case pack, warehousing)

 Then run “base,” “conservative,” and “worst-case” yield scenarios.
-In gummies, yield and packaging performance are often where profitability swings the most.
+In gummies, yield and packaging performance drive profitability swings.

 Cost-down levers that don't create downstream problems